 Groundwater extraction is controlled and licensed by the Department of Water and Environmental Regulation.
+Any groundwater extraction, other than for domestic use and stock water, and disturbances to a bed or bank of a water course, requires approval under the Rights in Water and Irrigation Act 1914.
 The Shire holds a license to extract water from the Leederville Aquifer, as does the golf club.
-The Leederville Aquifer in this subregion is more than 50% allocated.
+The Leederville Aquifer of the Serpentine groundwater area (Serpentine 3 subarea) is currently over 75% allocated.
 Sustainable levels of extraction, and water allocations, are limited as it is a discharge zone where the aquifer is not being replenished.